Book cover

 1. A developer creates a branch in their local repository.

-3. Pushes the branch to GitHub.
+3. The developer pushes the branch to GitHub.

 Pull Request creation interface (Source: GitHub)

-GitHub Flow is primarily used in systems with only one production version, as is typically the case with web systems.
+GitHub Flow is primarily used in systems with only one production version, which is typically the case with web systems.
 A disadvantage of the model is that PRs can take a long time to be reviewed.

 1.3 Trunk-Based Development (TBD)

-TBD is even simpler than GitHub Flow as it uses only one branch—the main branch, also known as master or trunk.
+TBD is simpler than GitHub Flow as it uses only one branch—the main branch, also known as master or trunk.

 One key rule is the length of life of the branch before it gets merged and deleted.
 Simply put, the branch should only last a couple of days.
 Any longer than two days, and there is a risk of the branch becoming a long-lived feature branch (the antithesis of trunk-based development).